HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 ### Get the Docker image version

-To check the version of the Label Studio Enterprise Docker image, run [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) on the host.
+To check the version of the Label Studio Enterprise Docker image, use the [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) command on the host.

-Run the following command as root or using `sudo` and review the output:
+From the command line, run the following as root or using `sudo` and review the output:
 ```bash
 $ docker ps
 03b88eebdb65   heartexlabs/label-studio-enterprise:latest   "uwsgi --ini deploy/…"   36 hours ago   Up 36 hours   0.0.0.0:80->8000/tcp   label-studio-enterprise_app_1
 ```

-The image column displays the Docker image and version number.
+In this example output, the image column displays the Docker image and version number.
 The image `heartexlabs/label-studio-enterprise:latest` is using the version `latest`.